salilab/rmf_chimerax/README.md

 This is an experimental ChimeraX plugin to read and visualize [RMF](https://integrativemodeling.org/rmf/) files, used primarily by the [Integrative Modeling Platform (IMP)](https://integrativemodeling.org/).

-Currently it will read and display all frames from an RMF file, any 2-particle restraints (such as cross-links), and RMF geometry, such as bounding boxes, although the longer-term goal is to offer the same functionality as the RMF viewer in legacy Chimera plus support for newer RMF features, such as provenance.
+Currently it will:
+ - read and display all frames from an RMF file
+ - display 2-particle restraints (such as cross-links)
+ - display RMF geometry, such as bounding boxes
+ - show provenance (information about how the model was generated, including external files such as electron microscopy density maps or input PDB files)

 Residues in read-in RMF files are given the following attributes which can be used in ChimeraX selections (see `help select` from the ChimeraX command